YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Introduce
 ===================
 Discouraged Workers is an episode that takes the korean trend <strong>"The end of the end drama"</strong>.
-Parable of youth's dark and Ga-Yeon's daily.
+Parable of youth's dark and Ga-Yeon's gloomy everyday.

 Description